How to Use Chlorine Tablets & Add 3″ Tabs to Pool Water

 Follow a Regular Pool Maintenance Schedule

-Without chlorine in your pool, bacteria and algae will take over and turn the pool water green and dangerous.
+Without chlorine in your pool, bacteria and algae will take over and turn the pool water green, making it dangerous.
+It is equally important to maintain proper pH and total alkalinity levels to ensure overall pool safety and the effectiveness of the chlorine.

-Follow a pool maintenance schedule that includes testing the chlorine levels in your swimming pool weekly (when the pool is opened).
+Follow a pool maintenance schedule that includes testing the chlorine levels in your swimming pool weekly (when the pool is open).
+You should also check other key metrics like pH, total alkalinity, and calcium hardness.
+Maintaining proper chlorine levels is essential for the effectiveness of the sanitizer.

 Chlorine Testing